-To run CloVR-Microbe version 1.0 cloud support is recommended.
+To run CloVR-Microbe version 2.0 cloud support is recommended.
 Cloud use is optional and CloVR-Microbe as any other CloVR protocol can be run on a local computer.
 However, several steps of the protocol either have high RAM requirements (assembly) or are computationally extensive (annotation), which can make local execution practically impossible due to long runtimes (e.g. weeks for a standard E. coli genome project).
 BLAST and HMMer searches that are part of the annotation component of CloVR-Microbe benefit significantly from parallelization across multiple processors on the Cloud.
-Assembly of 454 sequence data with the Celera assembler requires 4GB, whereas RAM in access of 4GB is required for the assembly of Illumina sequence data with Velvet.
+Assembly of 454 sequence data with the Celera assembler requires 4GB, whereas RAM in excess of 2-3GB is required for the assembly of Illumina sequence data with SPAdes.

 Total runtimes of the CloVR-Microbe depend mostly on the number of predicted protein-coding genes that require functional annotation, which can vary significantly based on the assembly output.
 A typical run of CloVR-Microbe (e.g. a standard E. coli genome consisting of <100 contigs and a total length of <5 Mbp), independently of the type of input sequence data, usually finishes in under 24 hours.
 See our publication in PLoS ONE for details.